-106 North Bronough Street, Tallahassee, FL 32301 floridataxwatch.org o: 850.222.5052 f: 850.222.7476
+106 North Bronough Street, Tallahassee, FL 32301

+floridataxwatch.org

+o: 850.222.5052

+f: 850.222.7476

-Piyush Patel Chairman of the Board of Trustees Dominic M. Calabro President & Chief Executive Officer
+Senator George S. LeMieux Chairman of the Board of Trustees Dominic M. Calabro President & Chief Executive Officer

-Comments to Chair Colleen Burton and members of the Senate Health Policy Committee regarding SB 298 - Telehealth Practice Standards
+Comments to the Honorable Colleen Burton, Chair, and members of the House Health and Human Services Committee regarding HB 17 --- Telehealth

-My name is Dominic M. Calabro and I am President and CEO of Florida TaxWatch, an independent, nonpartisan, nonprofit, taxpayer research institute & government watchdog which, for over 42 years, has worked hard to improve the effectiveness, efficiency, and accountability of Florida government and promotea fair and equitable system of taxation.
+My name is Dominic M. Calabro and I am President and CEO of Florida TaxWatch, an independent, nonpartisan, nonprofit, taxpayer research institute & government watchdog which, for more than 40 years, has worked hard to improve the effectiveness, efficiency, and accountability of Florida government and promote a fair and equitable system of taxation.